DeepModelingHackathon/Hackathon2021/README.md

 2.**DeepMD-kit** adopts double precision training by default and has a single precision training interface, but there is no corresponding exploration for semi-precision training.

 #### Goal:
-With specific device and specific Tensorflow version, try to use the mixture of single precision and semi-precision in the DeepMD-Kit training process, and speed up the training process under the premise of ensuring the output precision(**detailed requirements will be given later**).
+1.With single v100 and specific Tensorflow version (will be given later), try to use the mixture of single precision and semi-precision in the DeepMD-Kit training process, and speed up the training process under the premise of ensuring the output precision (threshold of error will be given later).

+2.After the same time training process (you can set the time), compare the validate loss with the standard training procedure.
 #### Possible solution：
 1.You can feel free to change the float precision during training process;

 2.To achieve the best performance, you can also change the neuron parameters to refine the number of network layers;

 3.***Note***：To ensure the accuracy of semi-precision training, attention should be paid to gradient explosion and gradient vanishing.
 In addition, be careful about the matrix dimension in semi-precision Tensor Core.
+#### Get Start:
+You can see [here](https://github.com/deepmodeling/deepmd-kit) for coding instruction, and `develop` branch is where you accomplish this project.
+You might be able to get the descriptors mainly around `deepmd-kit/deepmd/descriptor` in `develop` branch.
+Be aware of **online tutorial of DeepMD-kit** coming soon, and we will inform you in the **wechat group** one week before the talk, which is important for those who choose DeepMD-kit relevant projects.

+#### Dataset&Materials:
+1.Small dataset: water example contained in `example/water/data`, you can also download from [here](https://github.com/deepmodeling/deepmd-kit/tree/devel/examples/water/data);

+2.Challenge dataset: Cu system: [code:ifvk](https://pan.baidu.com/s/1QBP1CyshrnBV8UiKGQnSGw) (which is one of the six systems of dataset in [A1](#a1-interpretability-of-descriptors-in-deepmd-kit)).

+#### Scoring point:
+1.The correctness and efficiency of the training boosting ;

+2.The innovativeness of the procedure.

+#### Submit:
+A zip file which contains:

+1.a report detailing the process of the experiment;

+2.a copy of code that can run directly (a trained model included).

 <br>
 <br>
 ### H2.
 Improve the algorithms in searching for neighboring atoms